arainko/ducktape/README.md

 #### 7. Automatic wrapping and unwrapping of `AnyVal`

-Despite being a really flawed abstraction `AnyVal` is pretty prevalent in Scala 2 code that you may want to interop with and `ducktape` is here to assist you. `Transformer` definitions for wrapping and uwrapping `AnyVals` automatically available:
+Despite being a really flawed abstraction `AnyVal` is pretty prevalent in Scala 2 code that you may want to interop with and `ducktape` is here to assist you. `Transformer` definitions for wrapping and uwrapping `AnyVals` are automatically available:

 ```scala